Roadmap to optimal dog health: Navigate from A to Z with confidence

 Bloat

-Bloat is a severe condition affecting any dog, but it is most common in large or giant breeds.
+Bloat is a severe condition that can affect any dog, but it is most common in large or giant breeds.
+Itoccurs when the stomach fills with gas or food and twists on itself, cutting off the blood supply.
+If left untreated, bloat can be fatal.

-There are several things you can do to help prevent bloat:
+There are several things pet owners can do to help prevent bloat:

-- Exercise your dog regularly to help keep his digestive system moving properly.
+• Exercise your dog regularly to help keep its digestive system moving properly.

-- If your dog is prone to bloat, talk to your veterinarian about preventive measures such as surgery to tie off the stomach (gastropexy).
+• If your dog is prone to bloat, talk to your veterinarian about preventive measures, such as a gastropexy (stomach-tieback) surgery.

 Cancer